Unaccompanied Refugee Minors Program

 - Non-citizen victims of domestic violence and other serious crimes who have been granted a U-Visa from the United States Citizenship and Immigration Services, and meet all other eligibility requirements, or;

-- Minors who have received Special Immigrant Juvenile Status (SIJS) while in ORR’s custody.
+- Minors who have received Special Immigrant Juvenile Status while in ORR’s custody.

-Two lead resettlement agencies, the Lutheran Immigration and Refugee Service and the United States Conference of Catholic Bishops, assist ORR with the URM program by conducting several important functions.
-They identify eligible children in need of URM services; determine appropriate placements for children among their national networks of affiliated agencies; and conduct training, research and technical assistance on URM services.
-Affiliates of these two voluntary agencies contract with state refugee programs to become URM service providers.
+Two lead resettlement agencies, the Lutheran Immigration and Refugee Service (LIRS) and the United States Conference of Catholic Bishops (USCCB), assist ORR and identify eligible children; determine appropriate placements; and conduct training, research and technical assistance.

-Below are links to more detailed information on the URM program.
-If you have questions regarding the URM program, please contact the RPB at (916) 654-4356 or URM@dss.ca.gov.
+Below are links to detailed information about the URM program.
+If you have questions regarding the URM program, please contact the RPB at (916) 654-4356 or URM@dss.ca.gov

 NOTE: Most links below are to documents in Adobe Portable Document Format (PDF).
 Please see Tips for Using Adobe PDF Files for details.

 Back To Top